hashicorp/terraform-provider-google/website/docs/d/netblock_ip_ranges.html.markdown

   * `google-netblocks` - Corresponds to IP addresses used for Google services.
 [More details.](https://cloud.google.com/compute/docs/faq#where_can_i_find_product_name_short_ip_ranges)

+  * `default-domains-netblocks` - Correspond to the IP addresses used by the default domains for Google APIs and services.
+Those are IPs addresses in `google-netblocks` but not in `cloud-netblocks`.
+[More details.](https://cloud.google.com/vpc/docs/configure-private-google-access#ip-addr-defaults)

   * `restricted-googleapis` - Corresponds to the IP addresses used for Private Google Access only for services that support VPC Service Controls API access.
 [More details.](https://cloud.google.com/vpc/docs/private-access-options#domain-vips)

   * `private-googleapis` - Corresponds to the IP addresses used for Private Google Access for services that do not support VPC Service Controls.
 [More details.](https://cloud.google.com/vpc/docs/private-access-options#domain-vips)